Conflicts of Interest

 Business heads are responsible for ensuring the appropriate management of day to day conflicts within their business unit.
 Certain inherent conflicts are managed through established policies, systems and controls.
 This includes:

 - Chinese walls - IBP uses effective information barriers as a means of managing potential or actual conflicts of interest.
 These information barriers prevent information passing from one part of the business to another.
-In general IBP use information barriers between the parts of the business that act for corporates/issuers, and the parts of our business that act for investors in those corporates.
+In general IBP uses information barriers between the parts of the business that act for corporates/issuers, and the parts of our business that act for investors in those corporates.
 This means that, for example, when we are acting for a company planning a new issue of securities, that information will be withheld from those parts of our business who act for investors that might be acquiring shares in that company.
-Investors will be free to deal through our sales and trading teams as those teams will not have knowledge of the potential new issue
+Investors will be free to deal through our sales and trading teams as those teams will not have knowledge of the potential new issue.

 - Wall Crossing Procedures – IBP has in place procedures relating to the provision of and distribution of inside information to public side employees.